 The grantee must agree to deliver a final report of activities and a copy of all marketing/promotional materials within forty business days following the completion of the project.
 If photographs or images are part of the project, the report must include digital copies of all release-signed photographs.
 (These reports are to be posted, with permission of the grantee to the AASL website, and to any other ALA website/webpage or ALA publication as requested by ALA.)
 The grant recipient may be invited to write an article for Knowledge Quest that delineates their public awareness/marketing campaign and demonstrate their successes, trials, and recommendations for improving so others can replicate the project.

 * Please note: This downloadable version is for informational purposes only.
-All applications must be submitted online, via the Apply Now button at the top of the page when the next award season opens September 1.
+All applications must be submitted online, via the Apply Now button that will appear at the top of the page when the next award season opens September 1.